Communio-Templorum/bylaws/Articles-of-Incorporation.md

 		and how to fill any vacancy shall be outlined in the bylaws of the Collegium Flaminum.

-	* An odd number of persons, elected by the Ministers and Magisters, each to serve a term of six years, the elections of which shall be staggered to one every other year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Ministers and Magisters, each to serve a term of six years, the elections of which shall be staggered to every other year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Ministerial Priesthood.

-	* An odd number of persons, elected by the Patres Familias, each to serve a term of three years the elections of which shall be staggered to one every year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Patres Familias, each to serve a term of three years, the elections of which shall be staggered to occur once every year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outline in the Bylaws of the Corporation.

 1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Pontifex Maximus, or by a resolution of the Board of